mmocny/inp-workshop/README.md

 Notice, it doesn’t *always* affect my interactions!
 If I’m not clicking when the task is running, I may get lucky.
 Such "random" sneezes can be a nightmare to debug when they only sometimes cause issues.

-One way to track these down is through measuring Long Tasks (or Long Animation Frames), and Total Blocking Time, as well as just interactions.
+One way to track these down is through measuring Long Tasks (or Long Animation Frames), and Total Blocking Time.

 ## Experiment: What about non-visual updates?

 Try to add a `console.log` to your event handler.

-Does it show in console, or is it delayed just like Next Paint?
+When does it show in console?
+Is it delayed just like Next Paint?
 Does it matter if it is called before or after the call to `blockFor`?

 <details>
 <summary>Answer</summary>